awickert/gFlex/README.md

  4. As part of the Landlab Earth-surface modeling framework
  5. As a coupled component of a set of models via the Community Surface Dynamics Modeling System [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description)

 For options 1 and 2, there are pre-built methods that can be selected along the way to visualize results.
 These use Python's Matplotlib plotting library.
 For option 3, GRASS GIS is used for visualization.
 In Option 4, output from CSDMS sets of models can be visualized using tools such as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) ([CSDMS page about VisIt](http://csdms.colorado.edu/wiki/CMT_visualization)) and [ParaView](http://www.paraview.org/).
-Paraview also now has [Python bindings](http://www.paraview.org/python/), which can further be used to visualize outputs produced wiht any of these methods.
+ParaView also now has [Python bindings](http://www.paraview.org/python/), which can further be used to visualize outputs produced with any of these methods.

 #### With configuration file